arvidn/libtorrent/trunk/docs/manual.rst

 ``completed_time`` is the posix-time when this torrent was finished.
 If the torrent is not yet finished, this is 0.

+``last_seen_complete`` is the time when we, or one of our peers, last saw a complete copy of this torrent.

 peer_info
 =========